samueljmello/github-actions-exercises/07-Concurrency-Groups.md

 ## Step 1: Create two workflows listening for the same events with concurrency defined

-1. From the `main` branch of your repository, create a new branch of code called `feature/concurrency`
+1. From the __default__ branch of your repository, create a new branch of code called `feature/concurrency`
 2. Create a new file named `.github/workflows/concurrency.yaml`
 3. Copy the contents below to the newly created file: